Elering/estfeed-datahub-docs/eng/12-metering-data.md

   - out – energy leaving the grid (consumption).
 - The amounts of incoming and outgoing energy can also be transmitted in separate messages.
 - It is permitted to correct metering data retroactively for up to 12 months.
 - The time period of the metering data is allowed to be in the future.
 The current limit is 45 days.
 Each measurement is validated separately.
-If all values are further in the future, then allowed, then system replies with ERROR.
-If only some, then system replies with PARTIALLY_SUCCESSFUL.
-In both cases the error code is `period-start-too-far-in-future`.
+If some values are further in the future, then allowed, then system replies with ERROR, the error code is `period-start-too-far-in-future`.
 - The `import` service requires the same template, that the service `export` or `metering-data/electricity/template` / `metering-data/natural-gas/template` returns.

 ## Metering data requests